andrialab/andrialab/README.md

 ---

-# 👋 Hi, I'm Andria T.!
+# 👋 Hi, I'm Andria !

 Welcome to my GitHub portfolio!

-I'm a master student at Columbia with a passion for market risk management and quant research.
-Here, you'll find a collection of projects that reflect my skills, creativity, and dedication to continuous learning.
+---

+## 🌟 About Me

+- 💼 Currently master student at Columbia
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m working on credit risk analytics
 - 😄 Pronouns: She/ Her

----

-## 🌟 About Me

-- 💼 Currently master student at Columbia
 - 💡 Enthusiastic about exploring new technologies and taking on challenging problems
 - 🌍 Open to collaboration and networking opportunities with like-minded individuals